 On August 10, 1993, the Depot conducted a Public Exhibition and Discussion at Hamilton High School.
-Representatives from the U.S. Army Environmental Hygiene Agency, who conducted preliminary investigation and site assessment activities at the Depot; the Agency for Toxic Substances and Disease Registry, who would prepare the Public Health Assessment for the Depot; EPA; TDEC; and the Depot talked one-on-one with concerned community members.
+Representatives including the U.S. Army Environmental Hygiene who conducted preliminary investigation and site assessment activities at the Depot (now called USACHPPM); the Agency for Toxic Substances and Disease Registry, who would prepare the

+Public Health Assessment for the Depot; EPA; TDEC; and the Depot talked one-on-one with concerned community members.

-The Depot held its first Technical Review Committee (TRC) meeting on February 17, 1994.
+The Depot formed a Technical Review Committee (TRC) and held its first meeting on February 17, 1994.
 Members who attended this first TRC meeting included representatives of the Depot, EPA, TDEC, Shelby County Commission, Memphis City Council, Memphis/Shelby County Health Department, Shelby County and Memphis City Mayor's Offices, and local environmental organizations.

-The TRC converted to a Restoration Advisory Board (RAB) in July 1994.
-The RAB was created to include community members and to act as a forum for discussion and exchange of environmental cleanup information between the public and the government agencies participating in the cleanup.
+The TRC converted to a Restoration Advisory Board (RAB) in July 1994, in order to include more community members and serve as a forum for discussion and exchange of environmental cleanup information between the public and the government agencies participating in the cleanup.
 The RAB meets every third Thursday of the month, unless the RAB decides otherwise.
 The meetings are open to the public, and interested citizens are encouraged to attend.
 The Depot announces each meeting in local newspapers and via mailings to those on the Depot's mailing list.
-Refer to Appendix A for the names and addresses of the RAB members.
+Refer to Appendix B for the names and addresses of the RAB members.

 During 1994, the Depot participated in numerous public meetings including town hall meetings, public hearings and other meetings within the community.
 On December 20, 1994, the Depot provided a public comment period and conducted a public hearing regarding the Record of Decision (ROD) for the proposed Interim Remedial Action for Groundwater at Dunn Field and regarding the Federal Facilities Agreement.
 The Depot received final regulator ROD concurrence on May 1, 1996.
-EPA put the Federal Facilities Act into effect by signing it on March 6, 1995.
-The Federal Facilities Act provides for the expeditious completion of necessary environmental cleanup actions.
+EPA put the Federal Facilities Agreement into effect on March 6, 1995, providing a framework and agreement of cooperation for investigations and cleanup at the Defense Depot, Memphis between DOD, EPA and TDEC.

-In September 1995, the Depot, EPA and TDEC finalized workplans to conduct Remedial Investigation fieldwork in September 1995.
-In October 1995, the first stages of fieldwork began with drainage ditch sediment sampling to investigate what may have migrated off the facility and background sampling to establish a baseline for environmental conditions in the Memphis area.
+The Depot, EPA and TDEC finalized workplans to conduct Remedial Investigation fieldwork in September 1995.
+In October 1995, the first stages of fieldwork began with drainage ditch sediment sampling, to investigate what may have migrated off the facility, and background sampling to establish a baseline for environmental conditions in the Memphis area.
 The Depot completed the installation of 16 new monitoring wells and the sampling of all 48 installed monitoring wells.
 The Depot presented the findings from these sampling activities at RAB meetings and at a June 1996 townhall meeting.
 At the June 1996 townhall meeting, the Agency for Toxic Substances and Disease Registry also presented the results of their Public Health Assessment of the Depot.